TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 1. When the server responds with a 4XX status code.
 This is common if you submit a form with the wrong information in it and the server will respond with a 422 Unprocessable Entity status.
 1. When the server responds with a 5XX status code of which the most common is 500 Internal Server Error.

-If the server responds with any other status, Turbo won't be able to handle it and it will appear as though nothing has happened as the page won't update. <span id="http-200">The one thing to keep in mind with this is the HTTP 200 status.
-This is returned when a request has succeeded so it might seem strange at first that Turbo can't handle this type of request.</span>
+If the server responds with any other status, Turbo won't be able to handle it and it will appear as though nothing has happened as the page won't update.
+The one thing to keep in mind with this is the HTTP 200 status.
+This is returned when a request has succeeded so it might seem strange at first that Turbo can't handle this type of request.

 The reason is that if you've ever submitted a form and refreshed the page before the POST action completed you get a popup from your browser asking if you want to submit the form again.
 Your browser does this because when you refresh you've actually issued a new request and the server has responded with a 200 status because the request was ok and handled without an error or redirect.
 Browsers handle this case by offering to submit the form again as a POST request for you.
 Because Turbo has intercepted the request you won't get that default browser behavior and Turbo cannot replicate this and it has two options: